Baqend/guide/src/topics/push/index.md

 Baqend provides the ability to send push notifications to end users' devices.
 In this section, we explain how you can [set up](#setup) your Baqend app for push notifications, how to [register](#device-registration) a user device for receiving push notifications, and how to actually [send](#sending-push) push notifications using a Baqend code module or directly from the dashboard.

+For the corresponding feature in Speed Kit, please read the [Speed Kit docs on Push Notifications](../speed-kit/push/).

 <div class="note"><strong>Note:</strong> Currently, Baqend supports push for Web browsers (e.g. Firefox, Chrome) as well
  as iOS and Android devices for hybrid apps.
 SDKs for iOS and Android SDK are currently in development.</div>